-Be The Good Project is a grassroots-fueled 501(c)3 organization based in Alexandria, Virginia with a simple mission: to provide safe and simple ways for volunteers to help feed our neighbors who are experiencing hunger and food insecurity.
+Be The Good Project is a grassroots-fueled 501(c)(3) non-profit based in Alexandria, Virginia with a simple mission: to provide safe and simple ways for volunteers to help feed our neighbors who are experiencing hunger and food insecurity.

 Be The Good Project was founded by Sterling and Amber Marchand and their four young children.
 When he’s not delivering sandwiches or planting Little Free Food Pantries, Sterling is a litigation partner at Baker Botts in Washington, D.C. and an avid bibliophile.
-Amber, a former corporate communications consultant, oversees outreach and draws custom illustrations at RooScribbles to raise funds for Be The Good Project.
+Amber, a former corporate communications consultant, oversees outreach and draws custom illustrations that help to support Be The Good Project.

 If you’d like to volunteer or become one of our food distribution partners, please contact us.